shopinvader/docker-locomotive-shopinvader/README.md

 # Develop / Debug

+## Static files served from AWS S3

-If you are using amazon S3 for storing your asset you need to download them in dev mode
+If you are using amazon S3 for storing your asset you need to download them in dev mode.

-Before please install aws cli and read the documentation
+Before please install aws cli and read the documentation.

 In short for installing aws and configuring the api key
 ```